Non-backtracking spectra of weighted inhomogeneous random graphs: Applications

-\end{theorem} Whenever \( \rho \gg L^2\), and \( \eps \) goes to zero as \( n \to \infty \), then the \( O(\cdot) \) term in~\eqref{eq:bbp_eigenvalue_bound} vanishes, and the obtained expansion is therefore asymptotically correct.
+\end{theorem} Whenever \( \rho \gg L^2\), and \( \eps \) goes to zero as \( n \to \infty \), then the condition $\mu_i^2 \geq 2L^2$ is always verified and the \( O(\cdot) \) term in~\eqref{eq:bbp_eigenvalue_bound} vanishes, and the obtained expansion is therefore asymptotically correct.
 The presence of \( \delta_i \) renders a similar result on the scalar product harder to obtain; however, assuming \( \delta_i = \Theta(\sqrt{\rho}) \) (that is, the eigenvalues of \( Q \) are somewhat regularly spaced) implies similarly that the \( O(\cdot) \) term in~\eqref{eq:bbp_eigenvector_scalar} vanishes.

 The obtained expression for \( \nu_i \), as well as the scalar product expansion, are identical to the ones in~\cite{benaych-georges_eigenvalues_2011}, for low-rank additive perturbations of Gaussian Wigner matrices.
 Our result is thus a direct extension of~\cite{benaych-georges_eigenvalues_2011}, for a larger class of matrices upon a sparsity and concentration condition.
 Such an extension isn't unexpected, in view of results concerning the universality of the semicircle law for Bernoulli random matrices, such as~\cite{erdos_local_2013}.